MrMimic/MEDOC/README.md

 	DROP DATABASE pubmed ;

-However, comment every line about indexes (_CREATE INDEX_) or foreigns keys (_ALTER TABLE_) into the SQL creation file.
+Then, comment every line about indexes (_CREATE INDEX_) or foreigns keys (_ALTER TABLE_) into the SQL creation file.
 Indexes are slowing up insertions.

 When the database is full, launch the indexes and alter commands once at a time.